 Winter Ginger Love

 In need of a spicy pick-me up this winter?
 Try incorporating more ginger into your diet.
 Ginger is one of the most well-known and universally used medicinal herbs.
-Like that zesty friend who always kick-starts the party, Ginger has been our indispensible culinary companion for thousands of years.
+Like that zesty friend who always kick-starts the party, Ginger has been our indispensable culinary companion for thousands of years.
 Cultivation of ginger root can be traced back to some of the earliest Chinese and Indian medical texts ever written and, to this day, it is still one of the most prescribed herbs in Traditional Chinese Medicine.
-Ginger is unparalled in its ability to combat colds, ease upset stomachs, and reduce bloating.
+Ginger is unparalleled in its ability to combat colds, ease upset stomachs, and reduce bloating.
 This fiery root can be used for nausea, morning and motion sickness, high blood pressure, and arthritis.
 Due to its warming and stimulating nature, ginger increases circulation, helping to heat cold hands and feet and enhance brain activity.
 Ginger compresses can also alleviate the pain of menstrual cramps and other general muscle aches.

 Feeling like you’re coming down with a bug?
 Add some fresh ginger to your next meal to rekindle the fire of your immune system.
 Looking for something more potent?
 Knock back a Lemon-Ginger shot or take a hearty swig of some Cold-Kicker Fire Cider (recipes below).
 Ginger is also an excellent detoxifier.
 Purifying and powerful, Ginger can help flush long-held toxins from our body’s system.
 Interested in embarking on a cleanse this winter?
 Try brewing up some Ginger Detox Tea and sipping throughout the day.
 Ginger’s aromatic oils have the ability to enliven our bodies and minds.
 Eat some fresh ginger every day to awaken from that wintertime slump and slumber, and keep yourself healthy, happy and whole in the New Year.